-President Trump's declaration of the COVID-19 Pandemic as a "National Health Emergency" has authorized individual states to waive various rules and regulations to facilitate the delivery of care.
-We applaud the changes already announced, particularly opening the telehealth benefit to broader groups of physicians and patients.
-We ask you to advocate for additional changes to the telehealth policies that will facilitate the ability of physicians to deliver medically necessary care to their patients via telephone.
+The President's declaration of the COVID-19 Pandemic as a "National Health Emergency" has authorized you to waive various rules and regulations to facilitate the delivery of care.
+We applaud the changes you have already announced, particularly opening the telehealth benefit to broader groups of physicians and patients and hope you will consider additional changes that will facilitate the ability of physicians to deliver medically necessary care to their patients.